laufferw/Time-Travel-Paradox-Analyzer/README.md

 ## Technical Details

-- Built with Python, Gradio, and OpenA
+- Built with Python, Gradio, and OpenAI